Brandon Lowe Player Props: Rays vs. Blue Jays

-Brandon Lowe, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Jose Berrios on the hill, May 23 at 6:40 PM ET.
+Brandon Lowe, with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Alek Manoah on the hill, May 25 at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.

 Brandon Lowe Game Info & Props vs. the Blue Jays